Cosmetic industry: Animal testing

 Due to public outcry as well as financial and temporal considerations, animal testing in cosmetics has steadily been decreasing over time and replaced with non-animal tests.
 One of these non-animal tests is the Environmental Protection Agency's ToxCast which has a similar accuracy compared to animal tests but achieves results with fewer economic costs and less time.

 An EU ban of marketing cosmetic products which have been tested on animals became effective in 2013.
 There are a few exceptions to this law.
 Animal testing data for cosmetics can be used if the data for the ingredient used in the cosmetic originated from testing for non-cosmetic products.
 Secondly, if a country outside of the EU requires animal testing and the cosmetic product was tested in that country, the ban also does not apply.
 Cosmetic tests on animals are still legal in several countries, such as the US, Japan, Russia, and China.

 There are a number of cosmetics companies that claim they are "cruelty-free," such as Bath & Body Works, Aveda, ELF, and Milani, but some argue that because the label of "cruelty-free" both lacks regulation and standardized third-party certification, it has little real weight.
-Brands that claim to be cruelty free often advertize this with a logo of a rabbit on their products.
+Brands that claim to be cruelty free often advertise this with a logo of a rabbit on their products.

 In some cases, cosmetic testing is done on humans, which also leads to a related discussion of best practices and ethics.